Rawhead Rex (film): Cast

+Production

+Although Barker's short story was set in Kent, filming took place entirely in County Wicklow, Ireland; in Leinster, Redcross, and Laragh.
+The production initially planned to shoot at Bray Film Studios in England, but production moved to the Republic of Ireland to cut costs.
+The titular monsters was designed by Peter Litten's company Coast to Coast which previously provided the effects for Director George Pavlou and Clive Barker's previous film Underworld.
+Producer fro Green Man Productions, Kevin Attew, described the film as "Jaws on land" and called the film an update on 50s B movies.

+The role of Rawhead Rex was first offered to Peter Mayhew, but his fee was too high.
+The costume was designed and created by Peter Litten.

 Release

 The film was given a limited release theatrically in the United States by Empire Pictures in 1987.
 It was later released on VHS by Vestron Video that same year.

 The film was released on DVD in the US by Geneon on 5 October 1999.
 It was re-released by Prism on 29 July 2003.
-A 4K resolution restoration of Rawhead Rex, based on the original camera negative, was released on Blu-ray and DVD by Kino Lorber on 17 October 2017.
+A 4K restoration of Rawhead Rex, based on the original camera negative, was released on Blu-ray and DVD by Kino Lorber on 17 October 2017.

 Reception

-Rawhead Rex has a 29% approval rating on Rotten Tomatoes and an average rating of 4.4/10 based on eight critics.
+Rawhead Rex has a 30% approval rating on Rotten Tomatoes and an average rating of 4.4/10 based on 10 critics.
 Cinefantastique gave the film a negative review, criticizing the design of the title monster as being more laughable than frightening, and the film's dull finale.

 Barker has said that while he feels the movie is essentially faithful to his story, he is dissatisfied with it.
-In an interview less than a year after the film's release, he explained, "I think, generally speaking, the movie followed the beats of the screenplay.
+In an interview less than a year after the film's release, he explained "I think, generally speaking, the movie followed the beats of the screenplay.
 It's just that monster movies, by and large, are made by directorial 'oomph' rather than what's in the screenplay.
 I'd like to think the screenplay for Rawhead Rex had the possibility of having major thrills in it.
 I don't think it was quite pulled off."
 In a 2004 interview, Barker said he wanted to do a remake of the film, but nothing further came of this.